Cholpon Orozobekova: Her current role

 Currently, Cholpon Orozobekova works as a director of the Bulan Institute for Peace Innovations.
 She co-founded the institute in 2017.

 The Bulan Institute was officially registered as a non-governmental organization in Geneva, Switzerland, on 18 May 2018.

 The institute works on Sustainable Development Goals with the main focus on Central Asia.
 The Climate Change and Renewable Energy programme has been implementing projects to mitigate climate change in Central Asia and to accelerate the adoption of renewable energy resources.

 Since 2024, the Bulan Institute has been implementing the Solar Energy Skills Development Project in Kyrgyzstan jointly with the Kyrgyz Technical University named after I. Razzakov.

 Private life

 Jengishbek Edigeev, a Kyrgyz journalist.
 27.5.2013.

 Cholpon Orozobekova is married and has three daughters.
-Her husband is a Kyrgyz journalist Jengishbek Edigeev (in Kyrgyz - Жеңишбек Эдигеев), who graduated the Faculty of Journalism at the Kyrgyz National University named after Jusup Balasagyn in Bishkek, Kyrgyzstan.
+Her husband is Kyrgyz journalist Jengishbek Edigeev (in Kyrgyz - Жеңишбек Эдигеев), who graduated the Faculty of Journalism at the Kyrgyz National University named after Jusup Balasagyn in Bishkek, Kyrgyzstan.
 He published a Kyrgyz-French dictionary (2015).